25 Years Ago In The Indonesian Jungle

 Combining radar and optical satellite sources with the latest remote sensing and predictive modelling technology, Satelligence gives businesses, NGOs, and governments the tools they need to make measurable progress toward net-zero deforestation.

-There is a whole series of drivers behind the movement for deforestation-free products.
-Consumer preference is an obvious one.
+There are many drivers behind the movement for deforestation-free products.
+Consumer preference is one.
 Ethically-sourced and environmentally friendly products are fast becoming an expectation.
 They’re also important for investors with sustainable portfolios looking for traceability and accountability.
+And now, regulation is reshaping the playing field.

 Get in touch to discover how we can provide complete transparency and insight into sustainable and unsustainable forestry management within your supply chain.